Terms & Conditions

 15.4 Modification.
 No change to this Agreement shall be valid unless in writing and signed by authorized representatives of both Parties.

-15.5 Governing Law.
+15.5 Governing Law; Jurisdiction; Class Waiver.
 This Agreement will be governed by the laws of the State of California without regard to its conflicts of law provisions.
 In the event that Client does not do business within the United States, Client and Agency agree that Arbitration may be had by each Party participating in a collaborative Arbitration in the Country of its residence.
 If there is not such Arbitration and/or the Client does business located in the United States, Judicial proceedings regarding any matter arising under the terms of this Agreement shall be brought solely in the state or federal courts of the State of California.
 Each Party hereby knowingly, voluntarily and intentionally waives, to the fullest extent permitted by applicable law, the right to trial by jury in any legal proceeding arising out of or relating to this Agreement or the transactions contemplated hereby.
+To the fullest extent permitted by applicable law, the Parties agree not to bring any disputes between each other on a collective or class basis; rather, the parties agree to bring such disputes on an individual basis only.
 If Client is a resident of a country outside the boundaries of the United States with its principal place of business in its country of residence, and Client’s country of residence and principal place of business accept the terms of the Hague Convention relating to service of process, then to the maximum extent permitted by applicable law, Client expressly agrees to accept service of process by mail from Agency at its principal place of business.

 15.6 Severability.
 If any provision of this Agreement shall be or becomes wholly or partially invalid, illegal or unenforceable, such provision shall be enforced to the extent that its legal and valid and the validity, legality and enforceability of the remaining provisions shall in no way be affected or impaired.